aalemayhu/jamstack-oslo/README.md

 8PM in the [#monthly-planning][0] channel on [Discord][0].
 For a full overview on the dates see the [calendar][1].

+If you are new to Discord or use the website, please [download the desktop app][5] beforehand to avoid any audio issues.
+Thanks!

 ### Chat

-We a have a [Discord][0] server setup for real-time interactions.
+As mentioned above we a have a [Discord][0] server setup for real-time interactions.
 It's like Slack but better :wink: Another reason to join is all of the notes on the upcoming events are recorded there.

 ### Misc